proycon/codemetapy/README.rst

 ``$ codemetapy -i json,python codemeta.json somepackage > codemeta.json``

-This tool can also deal with debian packages (albeit limited):
+This tool can also deal with debian packages  by parsing the output of ``apt show`` (albeit limited):

 ``$ apt show somepackage | codemetapy -i apt -``

-Here ``-`` represents standard input,  ``-i`` denotes the input types, you can chain as many as you want.
+Here ``-`` represents standard input, which enables you to use piping solutions on a unix shell, ``-i`` denotes the input types, you can chain as many as you want.
 The number of input types specifies must correspond exactly to the number of input sources (the positional arguments).

 Entrypoint Extension
 ----------------------